lin-lab/COVID19-Viz/assets/about.md

 of reporting, this is the case for many rural counties in the US as well as many countries with underdeveloped healthcare infrastructure.
-Therefore, we do not show the Rt value on dates when the number of total cases is below 50 or when the average number of new cases within a centered 7-day window is below 10 (e.g. if the date is May 12, we take the average number of new cases from May 9-15).
+Therefore, we do not show the Rt value on dates when the number of total cases is below 50 or when the average number of new cases within the previous 7 days is below 10.

 Furthermore, our calculation of Rt is dependent on the number of reported daily new cases.
-We use the number of reported cases as a proxy measure for the number of actual cases.
-For most locations, the number of reported cases is likely to be lower than the number of actual cases because of reporting issues or lack of COVID-19 testing.
-Therefore, we need to be cautious about interpreting the Rt for any particular region and take into account how reliable the case numbers are.
+We use the number of reported cases as a proxy measure for the number of actual cases 5 days before the report date.
+In some instances, the number of reported cases is likely to be lower than the number of actual cases because of reporting issues or lack of COVID-19 testing.
+In other instances, local authorities may report cases from several days on the same day; for example, they may not report many cases on weekends but report many on Mondays.
+Therefore, we need to be cautious about interpreting the Rt for any particular region and time and take into account how reliable the case numbers are.

 ## Code Availability